marcinwiacek/pl1/stage1/readme2.md

 #Pipelined?

-Too early to speak about it, but in the future yes (probably 5 stages)
+Too early to speak about it, but in the future yes (probably classical 5 stages)

+#Superscalar

+It's to early to speak about running more instruction in parallel, but in the future probably yes

 #Asynchrononus?

-The same like previous point - too early to speak about it now, but in the future yes, yes and yes (chips created with it are consuming power only, when are really working; additionally many times they're faster)
+The same like in previous points - too early to speak about it now, but in the future yes, yes and yes (chips created with it are consuming power only, when are really working; additionally many times they're faster)